 In fact the reason he underwent brain surgery without anesthetic was because the type of surgery he was undergoing (resetting electrical impulses to stop a tremor) has less chance of being successful due to the sedative effects of the drugs (Lion, P., 2017).

 But, that's only half the story...

-While our brave 73 year old man underwent surgery without anesthetics, it;s not like he just sauntered into the operating theater, bit down on an old belt & off the surgeons went (although that's exactly what used to happen, back in the 'good ole days'...).
+While our brave 73 year old man underwent surgery without anaesthetic, it;s not like he just sauntered into the operating theatre, bit down on an old belt & off the surgeons went (although that's exactly what used to happen, back in the 'good ole days'...).